mzrithm/turtle_crossing/README.md

 # turtle_crossing
-Turtle crossing game using turtle library and python.
+Turtle crossing game using the Turtle module and Python.

 ***Player Class***
 - Starting position is (0, -200)